hitoshi-watase/sercrod/docs/reference/directives/event-submit.md

   Without any prevention:

   - The browser submits the form to its action URL (or to the current URL if action is absent).
-  - Nablla still runs the @submit expression before or alongside the browser’s default action, depending on modifiers and other listeners.
+  - Sercrod still runs the @submit expression before or alongside the browser’s default action, depending on modifiers and other listeners.

 - Preventing navigation